 Zonka Feedback Pricing

-- Custom pricing available based on business requirements
+- Custom pricing based on business requirements

-- Free trial for paid features available for 14 days
+- Free trial available on request

 G2 Rating: 4.7/5 on G2